scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 To facilitate the use of voice commands in Jupyter notebooks, we have developed libraries of voice-triggered snippets for use in Markdown or code cells with the *Voice-In Plus* plugin.
 We are building on our experience with tab-triggered code snippets in text editors [@Mooers2021TemplatesForWritingPyMOLScripts] and domain-specific code snippet libraries for Jupyter [@Mooers2021APyMOLSnippetLibraryForJupyterToBoostResearcherProductivity].
 We have made libraries of these voice-triggered snippets for several of the popular modules of the scientific computing stack for Python.
-These voice-triggered snippets are another tool for software engineering that can complement existing tools to enhance productivity.
+These voice-triggered snippets are another tool for software engineering that complement existing tools for enhancing productivity.

 ## Methods and Materials

 ### Hardware
 We used a 2018 15-inch MacBook Pro laptop computer.
 It had 32 gigabytes of RAM and one Radeon Pro 560X 4 GB GPU.
-We used the laptop's built-in microphone to record dictation while sitting or standing from up to 20 feet (ca. 6 m) away from the computer.
+We used the laptop's built-in microphone to record dictation while sitting or standing up to 20 feet (ca. 6 m) away from the computer.

 ### Installation of Voice In Plus
-We used the *Voice In Plus* plugin to store the libraries of voice-triggered snippets described in this paper.
-This plugin is provided by Dictanote Inc.
+We used the *Voice In* plugin provided by Dictanote Inc.
 First, we installed the *Voice In* plugin by navigating to the [Plugin In page](https://chromewebstore.google.com/detail/voice-in-speech-to-text-d) in the Google Chrome Web Store on the World Wide Web.
 Seond, the [Microsoft Edge Add-ons web site](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) was accessed to install the plugin in Microsoft Edge.

-An internet connection was required to use *Voice In* because Dictanote tracks the websites were visited and whether the plugin worked on those websites.
+An internet connection was required to use *Voice In* because Dictanote tracks the websites visited and whether the plugin worked on those websites.
 *Voice In* uses the browser's built-in the Speech-to-Text software to transcribe speech into text.
-Because no remote servers are used for the transcription, the transcription process was essentially instant and able to keep up the dictation of multiple paragraphs.
+Because no remote servers were used for the transcription, the transcription process was essentially instant and able to keep up the dictation of multiple paragraphs.
 Dictanote does not store the audio or the transcripts.

 After activating the plugin, we customized it by selecting a dictation language from a pull-down menu.